Home Blog Copyright Infringement Statute of Limitations

 To understand the criminal copyright infringement statute of limitations, one must first review the important concepts around it.

 • Analyzing Criminal Copyright Infringement Offenses: Certain copyright infringement actions might result in criminal penalties and civil charges.
 In most cases, criminal copyright infringement entails intentionally and willfully violating copyrighted works for commercial objectives.
+In some cases, criminal copyright infringement can also apply to non-commercial infringement under certain circumstances.
 Examples are unauthorized replication or distribution of copyrighted works on a big scale, such as pirated movies or counterfeit products.

 • Analyzing Time Limit for Prosecution: The criminal copyright infringement statute of limitations specifies when the government can start prosecution against persons or companies suspected of criminal infringement.
 However, exceptions and tolling rules might prolong or suspend the statute of limitations, such as when the defendant flees or the offense includes a continuous violation.